Plucky Stars, leading Lightning confident going into Game 6

 All that matters to the Lightning is they’re still in control of the series.
 Only they can win the Cup on Monday night, and they believe playing the same way as Game 5 will be enough to finish this off and celebrate.

-“If we keep doing that, I’ll take our chances,” coach Jon Cooper said.
-Any time you lose a game in the playoffs, you’re disappointed.
-But we’ve been pretty good at responding after losses.”
+“He did everything he could to get back, and he did get back and unfortunately he couldn’t go any further,” Cooper said.
+“Hopefully the next time you see him on the ice is during a trophy presentation.”

+Cooper said multiple times his team has been “pretty good at responding after losses.”
 Not just pretty good but perfect.

 Led by goaltender Andrei Vasilevskiy’s ability to bounce back like the Vezina Trophy finalist he is, Tampa Bay is 6-0 after a loss this postseason.
 Vasilevskiy has a 1.41 goals-against average and .941 save percentage in those games.

 So, that’s a source of confidence along with the experience earned along the way in previous playoffs and even as recently as last round.
 The Lightning lost their first chance to wrap up the Eastern Conference final, to the New York Islanders in overtime of Game 5.